joshed-io/mongoid_alize/README.md

 - Custom callbacks and exposed metadata provide flexibility and extensibility (e.g. asynchronous denormalization)
 - Comprehensive test suite with dozens of examples
 - The [wiki](https://github.com/dzello/mongoid_alize/wiki), soon to be full of war stories and protips.
-- Supports mongoid 4+ (experimental), mongoid 3+ and mongoid 2.4+

 Compatibility
 -------------
-Mongoid Alizé supports Mongoid versions 2, 3, 4, and now 5.
+As of June 2018, Mongoid Alize supports Mongoid up to version 6.4.

 Installation
 ------------